tclehmann/cscs530/model_proposal/Lehmann - Model Proposal.md

 * Previous payoffs (used to keep track of how well the agent has done in the past)
 * Belief (the agent's belief about the true value for the state of nature)

+Additionally, agents have fixed attributes that are used to update their beliefs when interacting with other agents:
+* Coercion level (if recruitment is coercive or voluntary)
+* Hierarchy level (an agent's position in the hierarchy based on its level)
+* Class level (an agent's class identity, e.g., high-level officers come from upper class and low-level soldiers come from lower class)

 ```python
 import numpy.random as RD
 import networkx as NX